Glimpses of Violation of Strong Cosmic Censorship in Rotating Black Holes: Introduction

 \section{Introduction}

-Black holes are exact solutions of Einstein's equations of General Relativity.
-When a black hole is rotating and/or is electrically charged, there is a null hypersurface in its inside, called the Cauchy horizon, beyond which the Cauchy value problem is not well-posed: Einstein's equations cease to be deterministic.
-However, black holes in Nature form from the gravitational collapse of matter and they are not in isolation.
-It is therefore important to ascertain whether the Cauchy horizon is stable under matter field perturbations.
+\PRDvtwo{We consider black holes that are exact solutions of Einstein's equations of General Relativity.} When a black hole (in isolation) is rotating and/or is electrically charged, there is a null hypersurface in its inside, called the Cauchy horizon, beyond which the Cauchy value problem is not well-posed: Einstein's equations cease to be deterministic.
+However, black holes in Nature typically form from the gravitational collapse of matter and they are not in isolation.
+It is therefore important to ascertain whether the Cauchy horizon continues to exist as a regular hypersurface when considering matter field perturbations of black hole spacetimes.

-Penrose's strong Cosmic Censorship (SCC)~\cite{1979grec.conf..581P} essentially conjectures that the Cauchy horizons are unstable, so that Einstein's equations are deterministic inside -- as well as outside -- the black holes that exist in Nature.
-More specifically, Christodoulou's formulation of SCC~\cite{Christodoulou:2008nj} conjectures that Einstein equations do not admit {\it weak} solutions (i.e., metric solutions with a locally square integrable derivative) across a Cauchy horizon formed from generic initial data.
-Given the notorious difficulty in solving Einstein's nonlinear and coupled equations, it is useful and common to, instead, analyze the equations of {\it linear} field perturbations which, in their turn, source higher order metric perturbations.
-The linear perturbations can be gravitational or some matter field's -- either as an analogue of the linear gravitational perturbations or of physical interest in their own right.
+\PRDvtwo{Penrose conjectured \cite{1979grec.conf..581P} that Cauchy horizons become irregular when perturbed, so that Einstein’s equations are deterministic inside, as well as outside, black holes that exist in Nature.
+Such conjecture is known as strong cosmic censorship (SCC).
+More specifically, Christodoulou’s formulation of SCC \cite{Christodoulou:2008nj} consists in the conjecture that Einstein’s equations do not admit weak solutions -- metric solutions with locally square integrable derivatives -- across a Cauchy horizon formed from generic initial data.
+In this paper we shall consider linear perturbations of a background spacetime by matter fields which, in their turn, source higher order metric perturbations.
+In that case, SCC requires that the stress-energy tensors of the matter fields are not locally integrable.
+We note that one may alternatively view the matter field perturbations as a proxy for the gravitational perturbations.}